-For almost everyone picking up the bass for the first time, I'd point you at a 4-string.
-It's the standard, the cheapest way in, has the narrowest neck, and nearly every method book, song tab, and beginner lesson out there was written with a 4-string in mind.
-That doesn't mean 5- and 6-strings are wrong — I play a 6-string myself — but the choice comes down to fit, goals, and how much friction you want in the first year.
+For almost everyone picking up the bass for the first time, I would point you at a 4-string.
+It is the standard, it is the cheapest way in, it has the narrowest neck, and nearly every method book, song tab, and beginner lesson out there was written with a 4-string in mind.
+That does not mean the 5- and 6-strings are wrong, and I play a 6-string myself, but the choice really comes down to fit, to your goals, and to how much friction you want to deal with in your first year.

-I've been teaching since 1985, and students come to me on all three.
-Lessons adapt to whatever instrument is in your hands.
-Here's how I talk through the choice when someone asks.
+I have been teaching since 1985, and students come to me on all three of them.
+Lessons adapt to whatever instrument is in your hands, and this is how I talk it through when somebody asks me about it.

 Tuning and range across the three

-A standard 4-string is tuned E-A-D-G, low to high.
-That covers the overwhelming majority of bass parts in rock, pop, blues, country, funk, and most of the standard repertoire.
-Nothing missing for most music you'll ever play.
+A standard 4-string is tuned E-A-D-G, low to high, and that covers the overwhelming majority of bass parts in rock, pop, blues, country, funk, and most of the standard repertoire.
+For most of the music you are ever going to play, you will not be missing a thing.

-A 5-string adds a low B below the E. Same E-A-D-G on top, with B-E-A-D-G as the full set.
+A 5-string adds a low B below the E, so you have the same E-A-D-G on top with B-E-A-D-G as the full set.
 That extra string gives you a lower D, C#, C, and B without having to downtune or jump octaves.
-It matters in jazz (reading charts that dip below E), gospel and modern worship (which lean on those low notes), and metal or prog (where detuning is common and a B-string keeps you in standard territory).
+It matters in jazz (reading charts that dip below E), in gospel and modern worship (which lean on those low notes), and in metal or prog (where detuning is common and a B string keeps you in standard territory).

-A 6-string adds both a low B and a high C above the G — tuned B-E-A-D-G-C. You get the extended low end of a 5-string plus a higher register that opens up chord voicings, melodic soloing, and tapping.
-For solo bass, jazz-fusion, and chord-melody work it's a fantastic tool.
-For "hold down the groove in a rock band," it's more than you need.
+A 6-string adds both a low B and a high C above the G, tuned B-E-A-D-G-C. You get the extended low end of a 5-string plus a higher register that opens up chord voicings, melodic soloing, and tapping.
+For solo bass, for jazz-fusion, and for chord-melody work it is a fantastic tool, but if the job is holding down the groove in a rock band, it is more instrument than you need.

 Neck width and ergonomics

-This is the part most beginners don't think about until they're already uncomfortable.
-Each added string means a wider neck, and that changes what your fretting hand has to do.
+This is the part most beginners don't think about until they are already uncomfortable.
+Each added string means a wider neck, and that changes what your left hand has to do.

-A 4-string neck is the narrowest and the most forgiving.
-If your hands are small, if you're coming from guitar, or if you've never held a fretted instrument before, a 4-string is going to feel the most natural.
+A 4-string neck is the narrowest and the most forgiving of them.
+If your hands are small, if you are coming from guitar, or if you have never held a fretted instrument before, a 4-string is going to feel the most natural in your hands.

 A 5-string is noticeably wider.
-Not unreasonable, but you'll feel it — reaching across strings takes more thumb movement behind the neck, and muting unused strings becomes a bigger job.
-Plenty of players with average-sized hands adapt fine, but it's a real adjustment.
+It is not unreasonable, but you will feel it, because reaching across the strings takes more thumb movement behind the neck and muting the strings you are not playing becomes a bigger job.
+Plenty of players with average-sized hands adapt to it just fine, but it does take some getting used to, and that is worth knowing going in.

 A 6-string is wider still.
-I play one, and I love it, but I'll tell you plainly: if you have smaller hands or no fretted-instrument experience, starting on a 6-string is fighting the instrument before you've even played a note.
-You can get there — but it's easier to get there from a 4- or 5-string than to start there cold.
+I play one and I love it!!
+If you have smaller hands or no fretted-instrument experience, though, starting out on a 6-string means you are fighting the instrument before you have even played a note.
+You can certainly get there, and it is a good deal easier to get there from a 4- or 5-string than it is to start there cold.

-Whenever you can, play the instrument before you buy.
-Neck width, string spacing, and weight are personal in a way that specs on a page don't capture.
+Whenever you can, play the instrument before you buy it.
+Neck width, string spacing, and weight are personal in a way that specs on a page do not capture.

 Muting gets harder with more strings

-One of the biggest things I teach, regardless of what anyone is playing, is muting — keeping the strings you aren't playing quiet.
-On an amplified bass, sympathetic vibration through the body means every unmuted string will sing along with whatever you're playing if you let it.
+One of the biggest things I teach, regardless of what anyone is playing, is muting, which just means keeping the strings you are not playing quiet.
+On an amplified bass, sympathetic vibration through the body means that every string you do not mute will sing along with whatever you are playing if you let it.

-This is why I don't just nod someone toward an extended-range bass because it's cool.
+This is why I don't just nod somebody toward an extended-range bass because it looks cool.
 The technique demand goes up.
-It's doable — it's what I work on with students every week — but it's honest to say it's more work.
+It is very doable, and it is what I work on with students every week, but I would rather be honest with you and say that it is more work.

 What each is best at

-- 4-string: rock, pop, blues, country, funk, R&B, classic soul, most singer-songwriter material, punk, and the bulk of what's on the radio or in a fake book.
-If you're learning songs from recordings, most of them were recorded on a 4-string.
+- 4-string is at home in rock, pop, blues, country, funk, R&B, classic soul, most singer-songwriter material, punk, and the bulk of what is on the radio or in a fake book.
+If you are learning songs off recordings, most of them were recorded on a 4-string.

-- 5-string: jazz (especially when you're reading bass charts that go below E), gospel, modern worship, metal and prog (low-B territory without detuning), country session work, and anywhere a producer wants notes that drop below standard bass range.
+- 5-string fits jazz (especially when you are reading bass charts that go below E), gospel, modern worship, metal and prog (low-B territory without detuning), country session work, and anywhere a producer wants notes that drop below standard bass range.

-- 6-string: solo bass, chord-melody, jazz-fusion, bass as a front-line instrument, tapping and two-handed work, and players who want to write and improvise across a wider palette.
+- 6-string fits solo bass, chord-melody, jazz-fusion, bass as a front-line instrument, tapping and two-handed work, and players who want to write and improvise across a wider palette.

 Cost and availability

-Budget matters, and this is one of the real differentiators.
+Budget matters, and it is one of the bigger practical differences between the three.

-A decent 4-string starter pack — bass, small amp, cable, strap — typically runs in the $150–$300 range new.
-The used market is huge, and you can find playable entry-level 4-strings for well under $200 if you know what to look for.
+A decent 4-string starter pack (bass, small amp, cable, strap) typically runs in the $150–$300 range new.
+The used market is huge, and you can find playable entry-level 4-strings for well under $200 if you know what you are looking for.

 5-string beginner instruments tend to start around $250–$500.
-Fewer models, fewer bundled packs, a bit more investment to get something that plays well.
+There are fewer models and fewer bundled packs out there, so it takes a bit more investment to get something that really plays well.

-6-string beginner instruments are rarer and specialty.
-You're usually looking at $500 and up for something playable, and the selection drops sharply at lower price points.
-Used can help, but 6-strings hold value and don't turn up as often.
+6-string beginner instruments are rarer and more of a specialty item.
+You are usually looking at $500 and up for something playable, and the selection drops off sharply below that.
+The used market can help, but 6-strings hold their value and they don't turn up as often.

-Beyond price, remember that the amount of learning material shifts with the same curve.
-YouTube tutorials, method books, song tabs, lesson series — the overwhelming majority assume you're on a 4-string.
-A 5- or 6-string player translates patterns up the neck without much trouble once the basics are in, but early on, that extra translation step is real.
+Beyond price, remember that the amount of learning material shifts along the same curve.
+With YouTube tutorials, method books, song tabs, and lesson series, the overwhelming majority of them assume you are on a 4-string.
+A 5- or 6-string player translates those patterns up the neck without much trouble once the basics are in, but early on that extra translation step is one more thing standing between you and the music.

 At a glance